St Johnstone 2-5 Celtic

 Goal!

 Goal!
 St. Johnstone 2, Celtic 3.
-Moussa Dembele (Celtic) right footed shot from outside the box to the bottom right corner.
+Moussa Dembele (Celtic) right footed shot from the centre of the box to the bottom right corner.
 Assisted by Mikael Lustig.

 Paul Paton (St. Johnstone) wins a free kick on the left wing.